 Essential oils have an immediate impact on our sense of smell.
 Only natural botanical essential oils can cause various neurochemicals to be released in the brain which can affect the body, mind, and spirit.

 Although synthetic fragrances or "nature identical" oils are available in a wider selection and at a much lower cost, we use only the purest natural plant essential oils, not those cut or adulterated with inferior oils or chemicals.

-Go to our Blog Pages and click "Essential Oils" in the category section on the left to read a lot more information on essential oils.
+Go to our Blog Pages and type "Essential Oils" into the search box on the left to read a lot more information on essential oils.

 Allspice Essential Oil

 Allspice essential oil helps increase circulation to the surface of the skin which helps deliver essential nutrients to the areas where they will offer the most benefits.
 Aromatherapy: Its rich, warm aroma encourages positive feelings and eases feelings of depression.
 Adding a bit to a diffuser may help to clear your mind of any stress or worries that have built up throughout your busy day.